 Via Krupp was named for German industrialist, Friedrich Alfred Krupp, who commissioned the work.
 There is still a hotel with his name next to the garden.

 Near the bottom of Via Krupp, head to the steps leading to the beach.
-Here you’ll see Sirens’ Rock.
+Here, you’ll see Sirens’ Rock.
 This is where the Sirens tried to seduce Ulysses, according to a Greek myth.

-6. Relax on the Beautiful Capri Beaches
+6. Relax on the Best Capri Beaches

 If you’re unable to go down Via Krupp, you can still get to Marina Piccola by bus or taxi.
 Here, you’ll find some of the most popular beaches on the island.

 Marina di Pennauro and Marina di Mulo

 These are two of the most popular beaches on the island, and for good reason!
 They are convenient to get to (when Via Krupp is open, especially).
 Make sure to get there early to get a good place on the free beach.

 If you head to Marina di Pennauro, you’ll enjoy an incredible view of the Faraglioni Rocks.
 You also have the option to rent loungers in one area and can order food and drinks as well.